Literary-Insights/blog/src/content/blog/Secrets of Next-Level Entrepreneurs_ 11 Powerful Lessons to Thrive in Business and Lead a Balanced Life - Brueckmann, Alex;.txt-1.md

 ---
-title: "Secrets of Next-Level Entrepreneurs_ 11 Powerful Lessons to Thrive in Business and Lead a Balanced Life - Brueckmann, Alex;"
+title: "Secrets of Next-Level Entrepreneurs 11 Powerful Lessons to Thrive in Business and Lead a Balanced Life - Brueckmann, Alex;"
-slug: secrets-of-next-level-entrepreneurs_-11-powerful-lessons-to-thrive-in-business-and-lead-a-balanced-life-brueckmann-alex-
+slug: secrets-of-next-level-entrepreneurs-11-powerful-lessons-to-thrive-in-business-and-lead-a-balanced-life-brueckmann-alex-
 tags:
   - book-summary
 excerpt: ""